 Add a chin to the face – two straight sidelines, a curve at the bottom and draw a “C” shaped ear.
 Check the how to draw a chibi tutorial for more details – this is the exact same head.

-Continuing with the chibi style, the arms are simple long ovals.
+Continuing with the chibi style, draw the arms as simple long ovals.
 The front arm goes over the broomstick and is visible at the shoulder.
 The rear arm is hidden behind the body at the shoulder with a hand behind the broomstick.

 The legs are again simple sausage ovals, bent at the knees.
 The front leg is fully visible.
 We only see the thigh from the rear leg.